 You may notice some light bleeding or oozing after the procedure.
 This is normal and can be controlled by biting on a folded piece of gauze for a minimum of 60 minutes.
 It is not uncommon to experience pain during the first initial days of recovery, which can be managed with over-the-counter pain relievers.
 Also, you can apply cold compressions to the outside of the face for 5 minutes on and 5 minutes off to reduce any swelling or bruising.
 Within four or five days, you can resume your normal diet and oral hygiene routine.

-After a root canal, you may experience a dull ache, sensitivity to pressure, and the tooth may even feel loose , which will dissipate within a few days.
+After a root canal, you may experience a dull ache, and pressure sensitivity and the tooth may even feel loose, which will dissipate within a few days.
 You are welcome to use over-the-counter pain relievers and chew on the opposite side of your mouth until the discomfort subsides.

 If you experience difficulties or have any questions about your recovery, Newton Street Dental is always here for you.
 Do not hesitate to contact our office to have your concerns answered.